fossabot/hydrusrv/README.md

 First of all, you have several options to start the server:

-+ `yarn run start-dev`: starts the server in development mode using [nodemon][nodemon] to watch for file changes and restarts when necessary.
++ `yarn start-dev`: starts the server in development mode using [nodemon][nodemon] to watch for file changes and restarts when necessary.
-+ `yarn run start`: starts the server in production mode.
++ `yarn start`: starts the server in production mode.
 + `./bin/www`: the file that is run when using both, `start-dev` and `start`.
   You can also execute it directly to start the server in production mode.